ed-syspertec/Virtel/docs/manuals/virtel/Virtel460IG/Installation_Guide.rst

 Sites upgrading from a previous version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Execute jobs VIRTLIB, VIRTCIL and VIRTSSL to create a new VIRTvrr.SUBLIB.
-Change your VIRTEL execution JCL to reference the new sublibrary You can retain your existing VSAM files.
+Change your VIRTEL execution JCL to reference the new sublibrary You can retain your existing VSAM files except SAMPTRSF. **You must install the new version of SAMPTRSF** as delivered with the new version of Virtel.

 Sites using VIRTEL Web Access
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^